Skip to main content

 A TradingView strategy optimizer extension is local browser automation for the Strategy Tester, not a separate backtest engine.

 That definition matters for trust and expectations.
-You are still subject to TradingView’s own execution rules, data permissions, and plan-level backtest performance.
-The extension is not uploading your Pine Script source to a Pineify server to “run it in the cloud,” which is a common fear the first time someone sees an automation layer on a broker-facing platform.
-The value proposition on the landing page is blunt for a reason: say goodbye to manual testing, and let automation carry the click loop while you keep editorial control over ranges, steps, and what “best” means.
+You're still subject to TradingView's own execution rules, data permissions, and plan-level backtest performance.
+The extension doesn't upload your Pine Script source to a Pineify server to "run it in the cloud" — which is a common fear the first time someone sees an automation layer on a broker-facing platform.
+The value proposition on the Pineify Supercharged landing page is blunt for a reason: say goodbye to manual testing, and let the automation carry the click loop while you keep editorial control over ranges, steps, and what "best" means.

 Why Optimize TradingView Strategies?